 They can also spread diseases from one plant to another, making them one of the worst pests that you can possibly have in your garden.
 Plus, they are really hard to find until it’s too late for the plants!

-To find out more about these notorious creatures, click here
+To find out more about these notorious creatures, see our article on how to manage and remove thrips!

 Earwigs are mostly beneficial as they also eat other insects, but they can be harmful when they feed on vegetables and certain other plants, including mums, clematis and dahlias.